fuaditrockz/fling-services/README.md

 # Fling Services

-The application that build with Firebase Functions.
+The application that build with [Firebase Cloud Funtions](https://firebase.google.com/products/functions/ "Firebase Cloud Functions") based.
 This is REST API for Fling - A todo list application that you can download on Playstore or Appstore.

 ### Download the repository